signature-ip-ai/inoculator-user-guide/source/targetconfiguration.rst

 **Minimum Transaction Size** - This parameter is ENABLED and configurable.
 This will only be validated when 'Target Address Interleaving'.
 Check the `Address Interleaving <addressinterleaving.html>`_  page to know more.

 **Number of Pipeline Stages** - This parameters allows the user to set specific number of pipeline stages for the selected Target device.
+Using AXI Protocols, default value is 1.
+This parameter is not available when using SIG_NATIVE bus protocol.

 **Read Data Delay** – This setting is only available in ‘SRAM’ Bus Protocol.
 Time interval to set for a read request.
 User can choose either 1 or 2.